beeva-carlosgonzalez/beeva-poc-seldon/README_minikube.md

 ```
 kubectl create -f ~/seldon-server/kubernetes/conf/examples/ml100k/ml100k-import.json
 ```
-*To import subset u1 you have to previously edit the file*
+*To import subset u1 you have to edit the file previously to launch seldon*

 #### Train model
 ```